microsoft/azure-api-management-monetization/documentation/deployment-details.md

 See [apiConfiguration/openApi/address.yaml](../apiConfiguration/openApi/address.yaml) for the definition for this API.

-In [apiConfiguration/config.yaml](../apiConfiguration/config.yaml) we can also see that this API can be accessed using a range of policies: free, developer, payg, basic, standard, pro, enterprise.
+In [templates/apimmonetization-productAPIs.bicep](../templates/apimmonetization-productAPIs.bicep) we can also see that this API can be accessed using a range of products: free, developer, payg, basic, standard, pro, enterprise.
 I.e. this is a consumer-facing API that can be accessed using any of the tiers.

 This means that anyone that signs up to any of the above products will be able to access this API using their API key.
 However, depending on the product they may be limited to a specific number of calls per month, or a specific rate of calls per minute.